Follow us on

 3. Is the league competitive?

-It’s a recreational league of mixed free agents, but competition levels vary by season and skill level of participants.
+SBHL is a recreational league of mixed free agents.
+Just like a fun game of street hockey is a mixed bag of neighbors, so is this league just with the wider community.
+Competition levels vary by season and skill level of participants.
 Team assignments are balanced to create fair, competitive games.
+Stats are not recorded - most importantly play safe and have fun!

 General Tips for Gameplay: